-If asynchronous PAE/PAF configuration is selected, the PAE is asserted LOW on the LOW-to-HIGH transition of RCLK.
-PAE is reset to HIGH on the LOWto-HIGH transition of WCLK.
-Similarly, the PAF is asserted LOW on the LOWto-HIGH transition of WCLK and PAF is reset to HIGH on the LOW-to-HIGH transition of RCLK.
+If asynchronous $\overline{PAE}/\overline{PAF}$ configuration is selected, the \overline{PAE} is asserted LOW on the LOW-to-HIGH transition of RCLK. \overline{PAE} is reset to HIGH on the LOW-to-HIGH transition of WCLK.
+Similarly, the \overline{PAF} is asserted LOW on the LOW-to-HIGH transition of WCLK and \overline{PAF} is reset to HIGH on the LOW-to-HIGH transition of RCLK.

-If synchronous PAE/PAF configuration is selected, the PAE is asserted and updated on the rising edge of RCLK only and not WCLK.
-Similarly, PAF is asserted and updated on the rising edge of WCLK only and not RCLK.
-The mode desired is configured during master reset by the state of the Programmable Flag Mode (PFM) pin.
+If synchronous $\overline{PAE}/\overline{PAF}$ configuration is selected, the \overline{PAE} is asserted and updated on the rising edge of RCLK only and not WCLK.
+Similarly, \overline{PAF} is asserted and updated on the rising edge of WCLK only and not RCLK.
+The mode desired is configured during Master Reset by the state of the Programmable Flag Mode (PFM) pin.

 The Retransmit function allows data to be reread from the FIFO more than once.
 A LOW on the $\overline{\text{RT}}$ input during a rising RCLK edge initiates a retransmit operation by setting the read pointer to the first location of the memory array.
 A zero-latency retransmit timing mode can be selected using the Retransmit timing Mode pin (RM).
-During Master Reset, a LOW on RM will select zero-latency retransmit.
+During Master Reset, a LOW on RM will select zero latency retransmit.
 A HIGH on RM during Master Reset will select normal latency.

-If zero-latency retransmit operation is selected the first data word to be retransmitted will be placed on the output register with respect to the same RCLK edge that initiated the retransmit based on RT being LOW.
+If zero latency retransmit operation is selected, the first data word to be retransmitted will be placed on the output register with respect to the same RCLK edge that initiated the retransmit based on RT being LOW.

 Refer to Figure 11 and 12 for Retransmit Timing with normal latency.
-Refer to Figure 13 and 14 for Retransmit Timing with zero-latency.
+Refer to Figure 13 and 14 for Zero Latency Retransmit Timing.